Genus Zero Kashiwara-Vergne Solutions from Braids: Moperad expansions: The moperad of parenthesized braids with a frozen strand

 \end{remark}

-Notice that in the presentation of \cref{prop:PresForBn1}, relations~\eqref{eq:BraidRel1} and~\eqref{eq:BraidRel2} are the standard braid relations, and relations~\eqref{eq:XiXi+1}--\eqref{eq:XBetaComm} describe the interactions of the pure braid generators $X_i$ with the crossings $\beta_i$.
-Note in particular that there are no relations between the $X_i$ generators.
-This is an important fact, as the $\{X_1,...,X_n\}$ generate a normal subgroup of $\Br^1_n$ which is isomorphic to the free group $\F_n$.
-Furthermore, there is a trivially intersecting copy of $\Br_n$ in $\Br^1_n$, generated by the crossings $\{\beta_1,...,\beta_n\}$.
-This gives an isomorphism
+Notice that in the presentation of \cref{prop:PresForBn1}, relations~\eqref{eq:BraidRel1} and~\eqref{eq:BraidRel2} are the standard braid relations, while relations~\eqref{eq:XiXi+1}--\eqref{eq:XBetaComm} describe how the generators $X_i$ interact with the crossings $\beta_i$.
+In particular, there are no relations among the generators $X_1,\ldots,X_n$.
+Consequently, these elements generate a normal subgroup of $\Br_n^1$ isomorphic to the free group $\F_n$.
+On the other hand, the subgroup generated by $\beta_1,\ldots,\beta_{n-1}$ is naturally isomorphic to $\Br_n$, and its intersection with the subgroup generated by the $X_i$ is trivial.
+It follows that

-which is an important construction in \cite[Proposition ~15]{AET10} and is central to some of our later constructions.

-The defining action of the braid group $\Br_n$ on the free group $\F_n$ in the definition of $\Br_n^1$ is reminiscent of the perhaps better-known action of the pure braid group $\PB_n$ on the free group $\F_n$, which comes from the Fadell–Neuwirth fibration of ordered configuration spaces \cite{configuration_fibration}, which we now recall.